robmasocco/AOS-TAG/ideas.md

 ### Module locking

 A very simple module locking scheme is implemented in this project to ensure that syscalls do not end up operating on stale, inconsistent, not-anymore-present data (especially blocking ones), possibly causing kernel oopses or worse.
-The *SCTH* module is a dependency, so it is locked as first thing and released upon module removal.
+The *SCTH* module is a dependency, so it is locked upon insertion and released upon removal.
 Then, in its wrapper, each system call does a *try_module_get(THIS_MODULE)* before attempting to execute its real code.
 **Note that, due to how the module locking feature is implemented in the Linux kernel, this still leaves room for some really impossible race conditions that would consist in a system call executing code that lies in a released memory region (the part before the _try\_module\_get_).
 This is the best that we can do.
 Causing the aforementioned condition during normal execution would require surgical scheduler precision, excellent timing, and a strong will to wreak havoc.
-We assume that a user knows when to remove the module, and do all that is possible to prevent any damage anywhere we can.**
+We assume that a user knows when to remove the module, and do all that is possible to prevent damage anywhere we can.**

 # OPERATIONS DETAILS